-The Company has a share option plan which is described in Note 12(c) of the audited consolidated financial statements for the year ended December 31, 2017.
+The Company has a share option plan which is described in Note 11(c) of the condensed interim consolidated financial statements for the three-month period ended March 31, 2018.
 The fair value of all share-based awards is estimated using the Black-Scholes option-pricing model at the grant date and amortized over the vesting periods.
 An individual is classified as an employee when the individual is an employee for legal or tax purposes (direct employee) or provides services similar to those performed by a direct employee, including directors of the Company.
 Share-based payments to non-employees are measured at the fair value of the goods or services received, or the fair value of the equity instruments issued if it is determined the fair value of the goods or services cannot be reliably measured and are recorded at the date the goods or services are received.
 The amount recognized as an expense is adjusted to reflect the number of awards expected to vest.